-As youth work is the task of a local municipality by law in Estonia, most of them have information regarding youth work on their websites.
-Some of them have organized their youth work through one subordinate establishment that offers information on youth work possibilities on their websites.
-For example, one of many, Tartu city has created an institution called Tartu Youth Work Centre (Tartu Noorsootöö Keskus) that has all the relevant information on youth work targeted to young people.
+As youth work is the task of a local municipality by law in Estonia, most have information regarding youth work on their websites.
+In some cases, the youth work is organized through a subordinate establishment that offers information on youth work possibilities.
+For example, Tartu city has created an institution called Tartu Youth Work Centre (Tartu Noorsootöö Keskus) coordinating youth work services and respective information.
 Some regions have their own youth websites that offer youth work information, e.g. Youth Information Portal of Valga County called TANKLA.
-Open youth centers have a big role in disseminating information on youth work possibilities and they do it through websites, social media, and direct contact with young people, etc.
+Some regions are cooperating to provide youth information through a portal called INFOHUNT.
+Open youth centers have a major role in disseminating information on youth work possibilities and do it through websites, social media, and direct contacts with young people.

 National Youth Information

-Youth information provides young people information regarding the surrounding life, supports their independency, increases their knowledge of different opportunities and choices to organize their life better, and increases the meaningful participation in the society.
-Youth information in Estonia is targeted to young people aged 7-26 and is based on the needs and interests of young people.
+Youth information provides young people with information regarding life, supporting their independence, increasing their knowledge of different opportunities and choices to organize their lives better, and increases their meaningful participation in the society.
+Youth information in Estonia is targeted to young people aged 7-26 years old and is based on the needs and interests of young people.

-The youth information service is provided by youth work institutions and workers of the youth field.
+The youth information service is provided by youth work institutions and workers of the youth sector.

-The leading youth information developer in Estonia is the Education and Youth Board that has the role of developing youth information on the national level.
-EYWC is also participating in the network of ERYICA (European Youth Information and Counselling Agency).
-The youth information activities are funded by the national youth information budget and through the ESF programme “Tõrjutusriskis noorte kaasamine ja noorte tööhõivevalmiduse parandamine”.
+The leading youth information developer in Estonia is the Education and Youth Board that has the role of developing youth information at the national level, and also representing Estonia in the network of ERYICA (European Youth Information and Counselling Agency).

-A national development group for youth information has been created.
-It aims to create a unitary national basis for developing youth information systematically.
-The development group consists of the Estonian Youth Workers Association, Association of Estonian Open Youth Centres, Foundation Archimedes youth agency (since 01.01.2021, the Department of Youth Programs of the Agency of Erasmus+ and European Solidarity Corps of the Education and Youth Board), Estonian Youth Council, youth department of Ministry of Education and Research, Youth Council of Viimsi, youth delegates of ERYICA, Education and Youth Board and ERYICA trainer.
+A national development group for youth information has been created in order to advance the systematic and quality approach to youth information at national level.
+The development group involves representatives of the Estonian Youth Workers Association, Association of Estonian Open Youth Centres, the Department of Youth Programs of the Agency of Erasmus+ and European Solidarity Corps of the Education and Youth Board), Estonian National Youth Council, Ministry of Education and Research, Youth Council of Viimsi, youth delegates of ERYICA and ERYICA trainer.
+The work of the development group is coordinated by the youth department of the Education and Youth Board.

 National Youth Work Week

-The Education and Youth Board organizes Youth Work Week annually since 2011 (up to 31.07.2020 it was organized by the Estonian Youth Work Centre), which aims to raise awareness on the whole field of youth and youth work opportunities offered all over Estonia, introduce the occupation of a youth worker and offer experiences for young people and to analyze those experiences as well.
+The Education and Youth Board organizes the national Youth Work Week annually since 2011 (up to 31 July 2020 it was organized by its predecessor Estonian Youth Work Centre).
+The national Youth Work Week aims at raising awareness on the youth sector and diversity of youth work opportunities offered all over Estonia, hence promoting also the occupation of youth worker consequently.

 International Youth Day

 The International Youth Day has been celebrated in Estonia since 2003.
-Through that, different activities have been organized for young people and possibilities for young people have been introduced.
-Each year, similar to Youth Work Week, a specific topic is being set based on the UN focus topic.
-The Education and Youth Board organizes the International Youth Day.
-Different campaigns (including social media) are being organized annually.
-International Youth Day is targeted to raise awareness of all people, including young people, society, communities, youth workers, etc.
+Through it, different activities areorganized for young people in order to promote youth work and possibilities available for self-development for young people.
+Similar to national Youth Work Week, a specific topic is being set for each year, based on the priorities and focus topics as accounced by UNESCO.
+In Estonia, the Education and Youth Board organizes the International Youth Day through different activities, campaigns, etc (including social media).

 Developing and Communicating the Impact of Youth Work across Europe